The Lord has done marvellous things, let them be made known to the whole world!

 What we are sharing about the founding years and inspiration of this newest religious community in the UK is done with the knowledge that you will join us in giving thanks to God for the immense love and mercy shown to us through this sacred history in the making.
 As regards to the future, we hope:

-- To develop associate membership so that those who wish can to share in the treasures of this dynamic and unfolding charism and eventually to establish a secular consecrated branch of COLW
+- To continue supporting the lay branch (established in 2021) so that those who wish can to share in the treasures of this dynamic and unfolding charism.

-- To respond to the requests of bishops to open houses in other dioceses and abroad as well as support the raising of vocational awareness in parishes.
+- To respond to the requests of bishops to open houses in other dioceses and abroad.

 - To welcome people for longer periods of time so that, living alongside us, they can share in the life of the community and, deepening their relationship with God, become evermore effective witnesses in the world.